Composite Deck Design

 And while talking of multi-levels and steps, think different coloured boards.
 Step edges, and deck edges, were made for contrasting colour deckboards.
 They provide a subtle warning of deck height changes.
 These WPC boards include solid bullnose edged boards in a choice of eight colours.
 These would be ideal for step edges both for contrasting colour, but also for the extra foot-traffic that stairs tend to receive.

 How can we help?

 We are not deck designers or structural engineers.
 However, between us we do have lots of experience in the timber and construction industries.
-If you want any advice, or wish to know the availability of specific problems please give us a call or email
+If you want any advice, or wish to know the availability of specific products please give us a call or email

 Phone to order

 Lines open 7:30 - 17:00 Mon - Fri